IcazaG/Genome-resolved-metabolic-potential-of-colony-associated-bacteria/README.md

 **Interpretation:** confirms (or refutes) whether candidates cluster with true PufM references rather than non-photosynthetic homologs.

 > [!NOTE]
 > Reference sequences follow **NCBI** nomenclature (as used by UniProt); taxonomic groupings elsewhere in the manuscript follow **GTDB**, under which Betaproteobacteria is nested within Gammaproteobacteria.
-Keep this distinction explicit.

 ---

 ## 13. Summary of expected results